NazarYavor26/Service-Bus-TMS/README.md

 <h2>Welcome to the Service Bus TMS Project! 🚀</h2>

 <h3>Overview</h3>
 TaskBot is a powerful Task Management System built using C# and .NET, featuring seamless integration with the RabbitMQ service bus.
-It empowers you to effortlessly manage your tasks with real-time updates.

 <h3>Features</h3>
 Add New Tasks: Easily add tasks to your list.
 Whether it's work-related or a personal to-do, TaskBot has you covered.